rareos/fonts/README.md

 ```
 *Note, a separate `./configure` and `make` are not required.

-You can also copy the `fira/` and `/roboto-slab` folders into your user's local font folder, typically `~/.local/share/fonts/`.
+You can also copy the `sourcesans/` folder into your user's local font folder, typically `~/.local/share/fonts/`.

 You may need to log out and log back in for any changes to take effect.